 We developed a three year training program, encouraging participants to attend two peace camps, after which we provide organizational support for participants as they implement trainings in nonviolent communication and conflict resolution and facilitate dialogue for primary school children in their own communities.

-Participants for the two peace camps in the last two years were about 40 people including: Serbs, Croats, Jews and Bosniaks.
-Participants came from BiH, Switzerland, Germany, Palestine/Israel and the USA.
+In the past 5 years participants have included: Serbs, Croats, Jews and Bosniaks.
+Participants also came from BiH, Switzerland, Sweden, France, Romania, Germany, Palestine/Israel and the USA.